tno-ssi-lab/standardisation-overview/mscvLeuken-overview.md

 -->

 ### Layer 1: Trust Anchors
-<div style="text-align: justify">Trust anchors form the basis of the entire stack.
-Without a strong foundation to anchor your trust to, you cannot have trust in credentials that are exchanged in layer three etc. Technologies in this layer include identifiers, decentralised public key infrastructure and registries.</div>
+Trust anchors form the basis of the entire stack.
+Without a strong foundation to anchor your trust to, you cannot have trust in the information communicated on the higher layers, i.e. the credentials exchanged in layer 4.
+Technologies in layer 1 include [identifiers](#-id-), [decentralised public key infrastructure](#-dpki-) and [registries](#-registries-).

-#### Identifier
+#### Identifier {#-id-}
-<div style="text-align: justify"> An identifier is used to identify a party and this identifier can be authenticated by another party.
-Identifiers in this context are usually bound to a key somehow.
-Strong identifiers must be self-certifying, i.e. there should be a strong binding between key and identifier.</div>
+An **identifier** is used to identify a party in a certain context.
+This identifier can be authenticated by another party.
+Strong identifiers must be **self-certifying**, i.e. there should be a strong binding between the key and the corresponding identifier.

-##### Decentralised Identifier
+##### Decentralised Identifier {#-did-}

 <div style="width:250px; height:auto; float:left; display:inline">Standardisation body:</div>
 <div><a href="https://www.w3.org/">W3C</a></div>